 Each case is different.
 It all depends on which area of the brain was affected.
 It is possible that you may have physical issues which can include headaches, seizures, issues with balance, issues with coordination, vomiting, nausea, etc. A person may also experience sensory deficits.
 These can result in a person becoming unbalanced and being unable to locate themselves in relation to other objects around them.
 The next kind of changes a person could experience are behavioral changes.
 A person who has behavioral changes is likely to feel more depressed, agitated, or frustrated.
 One major area that should be a huge cause for concern is if you notice that you are having trouble with communication.
 If you find yourself having trouble communicating correctly, slurring your words, or any difficulty spelling or writing after your accident, you may be suffering from communication deficits as a result of the traumatic injury to your brain.

 Clearwater Personal Injury Attorney

-Dolman Law Group is a Clearwater personal injury law firm located in central Pinellas County, with locations in Clearwater, St. Petersburg, New Port Richie, and Sarasota.
-If you feel as though you or someone you know is suffering from a traumatic brain injury, please feel free to reach out to the Dolman Law Group.
-The attorneys at Dolman Law Group limit their practice to personal injury law and represent only consumers and have never nor will ever represent the interests of an insurance carrier.
+Sibley Dolman Gipe Accident Injury Lawyers, PA is a Clearwater personal injury law firm located in central Pinellas County, with locations in Clearwater, St. Petersburg, New Port Richie, and Sarasota.
+If you feel as though you or someone you know is suffering from a traumatic brain injury, please feel free to reach out to the Sibley Dolman Gipe Accident Injury Lawyers, PA.
+The attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA limit their practice to personal injury law and represent only consumers and have never nor will ever represent the interests of an insurance carrier.
 If you need help with your case, please give us a call and we will do everything we can to get you the compensation you deserve.